puppetlabs/bolt/documentation/experimental_features.md

    ```

 > **Note**: While some OpenSSH config options are supported in net-ssh, such as Ciphers, the specific
-> algorithms you want to use may not be supported and you will still need to use the `ssh-command`
+> algorithms you want to use might not be supported and you will still need to use the `ssh-command`
 > option to shell out to SSH.
 See [the net-ssh
 > README](https://github.com/net-ssh/net-ssh/#supported-algorithms) for a list of supported
 > algorithms.